 Therapy is critical for treating carpal tunnel syndrome prior to and after surgery if surgery is deemed necessary.
-One in five people have carpal syndrome and have symptoms of pain, numbness, and tingling.
-Carpal tunnel can affect functioning at home, work, and during recreational activities.
+One in five people have the carpal syndrome and have symptoms of pain, numbness, and tingling.
+Carpal tunnel can affect functioning at home, at work, and during recreational activities.
 Learn ways to manage carpal tunnel syndrome with proper exercise, splinting, and education in modification of day-to-day activities.

 Occupational therapy can be provided without and after surgery.
 It is usually provided on an outpatient basis by an occupational therapist (OT) who specializes in hand therapy.

 Exercise is very important in the management of carpal tunnel syndrome.
 This helps reduce the pressure on the median nerve at the wrist and helps relieve symptoms.
 Some individuals may benefit from particular exercises that assist the median nerve to move more freely within the carpal tunnel.
 Also, exercises assist tendons to glide through the carpal tunnel, which can increase range of motion and functioning of the hand.